Shilab66/CyberSafe/scams.md

 ## Types of Scams

 ### Phishing
-**Definition**: Where an attacker sends a fraudulent message designed to trick a person into revealing sensitive information.
+**Definition**: Where an attacker sends a fraudulent message designed to trick a person into revealing sensitive information.<br>
 **Motive**: Most attackers frames the message as if it was from a credial company, leading the victim to believe that the infomation is safe to give
 **Form of contact**: Usually though email, but can be though an ad/popup or a text message.
 **Risks**: Can lead to loss of accounts, identity theft, and financial loss.